nevilleq/p8105_fp_qzal/Report/Final_report.md

 Variables provided: UniqueID, DateOfBite, Species, Breed, Age, Gender, SpayNeuter, Borough, ZipCode

+**Original and cleaned datasets can be found in Google Drive [here](https://drive.google.com/drive/folders/1wZfIbv9UWAoI-YO1mwRgoXmU-ucr0inX).**

 ### Data cleaning

 The biggest hurdle to overcome in cleaning the data was identifying the borough (Bronx, Brooklyn, Manhattan, Queens, Staten Island).
 There were many miscellaneous (e.g. Jersey City) or narrow (e.g. Astoria, which is part of Queens) entries, and identifying them required a bit of labor.

 In the dog bite data, we had the additional challenge of verifying validity of existing zip codes and imputing zip codes where they were missing or invalid.
 Through some exploration, we found that about 25% of the data (~2,000 reports) had a missing or invalid zip code.
 We imputed on these entries by assuming that the listed borough was correct and (1) getting a full list of true zip codes by borough from the data found in the `zipcode` library; (2) matching the verifying whether the zip codes given were legitimate by cross referencing said data; and (3) imputing a zip code for missing entries based on frequencies found in the non-missing dog bite data.

 The licensing data required us to clean the borough names.
-We did this by (1) manually obtaining a list of clearly mis-classified borough entries and recoding them properly; (2)
+We did this by (1) manually obtaining a list of clearly mis-classified borough entries and recoding them properly; (2) re-assigning these mis-classifications with the larger borough, (3) matching the zip codes with those in the `zipcode` library data, (4) verify assigning final borough assignment by referencing the `zipcode` data as truth.

 ``` r
 # list of Queens neighborhood strings found in license/dog bite datasets